 Retired Official Badges can still be earned and worn on the front of the uniform.
 The only difference between a retired badge and a current badge?
 They don’t make them or sell them in the Girl Scout Shop.

-So how do you find a Retired badge for your daughter to wear?
+So how do you find a Retired badge for your scout to wear?

 Here are a few sources we’ve found (in Alphabetical Order):